Samir-Kesare/OpsTree-Ansible/roles/fluentd/fluentd_installation/README.md

 ***
 ## Pre-requisites

-Before using this Ansible role to set up Kibana, ensure that the following prerequisites are met:
+Before using this Ansible role to set up Fluentd, ensure that the following prerequisites are met:

 1. **Ansible:**
    - Ansible must be installed on the control machine from which you plan to run the playbook.
-If Ansible is not installed, you can install it using this [link]https://github.com/CodeOps-Hub/Ansible/tree/shikha/fluentd/redis/roles/fluentd/fluentd_installation) .
+If Ansible is not installed, you can install it using this [link](https://github.com/CodeOps-Hub/Ansible/tree/shikha/fluentd/redis/roles/fluentd/fluentd_installation) .
 Version used for POC : ansible 2.10.8

 ### Ansible